ingxfm/license_plate_detection/README.md

 ```
 sudo nano OpenCVDetectCXXCompiler.cmake
 ```
-Then, copy and paste the following code into the file before the first “if (NOT...”.
+Then, add the following code into the file before the first “if (NOT...”.
 This means, when you find that if NOT, just before it, press return to give some spaces to the following code, then copy and paste:
 ```
 #dumpversion prints only major version since gcc7
   if((NOT CMAKE_GCC_REGEX_VERSION) AND (${CMAKE_OPENCV_GCC_VERSION_FULL} GREATER 6))